-Omega-3s naturally abundant in our whole, unrefined, certified-pure Wild Alaskan Sockeye Salmon Oil, to which we add an ample dose of natural Vitamin D3.
+Omega-3s are naturally abundant in our whole, NSF-certified pure Wild Alaskan Sockeye Salmon Oil, to which we add an ample dose of natural Vitamin D3.

 As well as enhancing general health, omega-3s and vitamin D support the extreme physical and mental demands placed on serious amateur and professional athletes.